enov/Aurora/README.md

 Installation
 ------------
-Aurora is currently dependant on krestful from @samsoir.
-You will find a forked krestful project that works with Aurora.

-In your bootstrap.php, please enable Aurora and krestful:
+Aurora is a Kohana module.
+Copy Aurora into your modules folder and enable it in your bootstrap.php:

 	/**
 	 * Enable modules.
 Modules are referenced by a relative or absolute path.
 	 */
 	Kohana::modules(array(
 		'aurora'		=> MODPATH.'aurora',		// Aurora module
-		'krestful'		=> MODPATH.'krestful',		// Krestful module
 		...
 	));